vondarten/how-many-pools/README.md

 For the object detection task we chose to fine-tune YOLO v11 small due to its proven great detection capacities, small size, high throughput and ease to train.

 #### 2.3 Training results
-The final model was able to reach a mAP50 score of ~0.87
+The final model was able to reach a mAP50 score of ~0.878 with confidence threshold = 0.25 and iou = 0.40

 ![Results](./models/vision/results.png)